toddfoster/sharedprayers/README.md

 ### URGENT
 - Warning on build
 - Updated theme changed text rendering: polish my fit with it (css, ¿config linebreaks?)
-- The top-level menu disappeared with the updated theme!
+- x The top-level menu disappeared with the updated theme!
 How to get it back?
 - Combine offices/mp/first and office/mp/second
 - Update Palm Sunday to take account of liturgical year
 - Establish good generic liturgies